jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.allTests(): [TestCaseResult](#testcaseresult)[]

-Find all the test results in this suite and all it’s sub-suites and flatten them into a single array.
+Find all the test results in this suite and its sub-suites and flatten them into a single array.
 Only includes [TestCaseResult](#testcaseresult)s, not [TestSuiteResult](#testsuiteresult)s.

 If you only want test results with a particular status (pass, fail, etc.), use [testSuiteResult.allMatchingTests()](#testsuiteresultallmatchingtests) instead.